An article about Shiraz, Exel? That big, blockblusting, clumsy, bullyboy bruiser of a red… the vindaloo of wine…?

 Grapes were hand harvested from a range of individual sites and clones and then fermented separately before blending.
 A range of maceration periods allowed for increased complexity.
 20% whole bunches were included in the fermentations which contribute to freshness, aromatics and structure.
 The wine was aged for 14 months in a mixture of new and old 228 litre French oak barriques and larger 5,000 litre oak casks.
 This barrel ageing regime includes stirring of the lees and very minimal racking.

-Deep and vibrant crimson in colour, with wild raspberry, blueberry, cracked pepper and hints of vanilla bean on the nose.
+This Syrah is deep and vibrant crimson in colour, with wild raspberry, blueberry, cracked pepper and hints of vanilla bean on the nose.
 Powerful, ripe tannins give the wine great structure.
 Oak plays a supporting role to the wine's pure fruit expression.
 This purity combined with refreshing natural acidity mean there is excellent potential for ageing.
 Development of mineral, gamey characters will result from bottle-age.

 Please click on this link to see a most informative video about this wine which has been made by Ray McKee, red winemaker at Chateau Ste Michelle.